AlteracValleyHumber2019/CoreGame/README.md

 ## Optimization

 Because this game will be a 40 vs 40 player MMO, optimization is vital.
+A player doesn't need the game to send them the info of all 79 other players and the other characters in the game since the majority of characters will be too far to have an impact of that player's surroundings.
 The global game data will be handled by a world server providing and updating all data in the game.
 The client will pull 2 sets of data within each update: Global data and Local data.

-Global data is data that should be known by every player in the game at all time.
-For example which team owns which graveyard and how much resource does a said team have.
+Global data is data that should be known by every player in the game at all time, such as which team owns which graveyard and how much resources each team have at that moment.

 Local data is data that are important to a specific client but may not be important for another client.
-For example a player will only receive data that is related to events that happen near them within a radius.
+For example a player will only receive data that is related to events that happen near them within a radius, such as nearby enemy and allied players' health.
+What determines what is local to a player can be decided by splitting up the world into sectors, and only sending the player data of what's inside their sector.

 ## Object Inheritance Hierarchy